encode/django-rest-framework/docs/api-guide/parsers.md

 ## FileUploadParser

 Parses raw file upload content.
-The `request.DATA` property will be an empty `QueryDict`, and `request.FILES` will be a dictionary with a single key `'file'` containing the uploaded file.
+The `request.data` property will be a dictionary with a single key `'file'` containing the uploaded file.

 If the view used with `FileUploadParser` is called with a `filename` URL keyword argument, then that argument will be used as the filename.
 If it is called without a `filename` URL keyword argument, then the client must set the filename in the `Content-Disposition` HTTP header.
 For example `Content-Disposition: attachment; filename=upload.jpg`.